-- SLO 1: Write a critical essay over a topic relevant to the material contained within this course. - SLO 2: Describe the major economic, political, and social developments in World History from 1500 CE to contemporary times. - SLO 3: Compare and contrast the diversity of human experience and the complexities of global cultures and societies. - SLO 4: Differentiate between primary and secondary sources and integrate these sources into the study of history. - SLO 5: Identify concepts within this course that relate to modern society.
+- SLO 1: Write a critical essay over a topic relevant to the material contained within this course. - SLO 2: Describe the major economic, political, and social developments in World History from Ancient times to 1500 CE. - SLO 3: Identify and be able to compare and contrast the complexities of the global cultures and societies that developed from Ancient times to 1500 CE. - SLO 4: Differentiate between primary and secondary sources and integrate these sources into the study of history. - SLO 5: Identify concepts within this course that relate to modern society.